Handmade for Charity |

 - Christmas-at-Sea seeks volunteers to knit seafarers caps, scarves and more.
 Sponsored by the Seamen's Church Institute of New York and New Jersey.

-- Family Nurturing Center of Massachusetts needs handmade baby blankets for Welcome Baby baskets.
+- Family Nurturing Center of Massachusetts needs handmade baby blankets for Welcome Baby gift bags.

 - HeartStrings Quilt Project is a group of online quilters who make String Quilts and donate them to local charities.